 Pick up a Cricut TrueControl Knife Kit here.

 So there you have it!
 My 5 favorite Cricut Hand Tools.
 I love them all so much and think they all work so nicely in conjunction with each other!
 Whether you own a Cricut cutting machine, or your saving up for one, these tools are essentials for any craft room!
 Really the only question to ask is “What color am I going to buy them in?” and “Am I going to buy everything in one color or go for more of a rainbow effect?”

-Make sure you check back next week to see my amazing DIY shirt design that you’ll think was cut with a Cricut cutting machine, but was cut using these incredible hand tools!
+Make sure you check out this awesome DIY shirt design that you’ll think was cut with a Cricut cutting machine, but was cut using these incredible hand tools:

 Disclosure: Thank you to Cricut for working with me on this post.
 As with all articles on Hello Creative Family all thoughts and opinions are 100% our own.
 We only share things we love and we love Cricut!